zoot101/snapraid-daily/docs/muttrc-examples/README.md

 ## Step 3 - Generate the Token

-Call the now edited hook script like so to generate the token file:
+Now call the edited hook script like so to generate the token file:

 ```bash
 ./mutt_oauth2.py ./.tokens/example.outlook.token --verbose --authorize
 ```

-Type microsoft and devicecode.
-I have not been able to get the "authcode" or "localhostauthcode" methods working.
+Type microsoft when prompted 1st and then devicecode when prompted for the 2nd time, and then finally the desired email for the last prompt.
+(I have not been able to get the "authcode" or "localhostauthcode" methods working for outlook.)

+Then the hook script should show a complicated URL to copy and paste into a browser.

 Follow the instructions to visit the URL displayed in a browser and enter the code.
-Then login, the process is pretty straight-forward and should complete automatically and generate a token file correctly.
+Then login and click through the prompts to allow "Thunderbird" access to your outlook account.
+Then, all going well, the hook script should complete automatically and generate a token file correctly.

 This should also all work over an SSH connection.